Plain English Summary

 The intervention group receive a script of methadone on the same day they are randomised.
 Participants are offered an appointment with the study GP and a BDP peer support worker is available if requested, to accompany participants to their first and subsequent appointments.
 Following a urine test confirming the presence of opiates, and, confirmation from participant's medical and drug treatment agency records they are not currently prescribed OST, methadone treatment is initiated.
 Participants return to see the study GP one week and two weeks later.
 At the end of this period participants are transferred to their own Shared Care Worker.
 If there are no spaces available participants are supported by the study shared care workers until a space becomes available.

-Are participants on a script of OST at three month follow-up.
+Participants on a script of OST at three month follow-up

 Secondary outcome measures

-1. We want to assess the number of participants eligible for the trial, recruitment and retention rates.
+1. Number of participants eligible for the trial, recruitment and retention rates

 2. The TOP scale is a widely used treatment outcomes profile measure in drug services which collects information about frequency and cost of substance use, injecting risk behaviour, health and social functioning and crime